-In 2013 the mill processed ore from the mines of Porvenir Cuatro, Porvenir Dos, Porvenir North, and Santa Cruz, as well as purchased (third party) ore.
+In 2014 the mill processed ore from the mines of Porvenir Cuatro, Porvenir North, and Santa Cruz, as well as purchased (third party) ore.
 In 2011, the grinding circuit had an average capacity of 1,000 t/d.
-The metallurgical complex continued to process the Guanajuato flotation concentrate in 2011, 2012, and during the first quarter of 2013.
-In 2013, the grinding circuit had an average capacity of 1,200 t/d.
+In 2014, the grinding circuit had an average capacity of 1,300 t/d.

 Endeavour Silver has no contracts or agreements for mining, smelting, refining, transportation, handling or sales, that are outside of normal or generally accepted practices within the mining industry.
 Endeavour Silver has a policy on not hedging or forward selling any of its products.
-Endeavour Silver produces doré silver-gold bars which it then ships for further refining at Penoles facility in Torreon.
+Endeavour Silver produces doré silver-gold bars which it then ships for further refining at Peñoles facility in Torreon.
 Then the refined metal is sold through Auramet on the London metal exchange.